m0nters/ai-dictionary-extension/README.md

 1. **Select text** on any webpage
 2. **Click the "dictionary" button** that appears above the selected text
 3. **View the translation** in the popup window
-4. **Change target language** using the dropdown in the popup header
+4. **Change translated language** using the dropdown in the popup header

 ## Supported Languages